Data Protection Guidance

 - whether and in what form the data will be published.

-The individual must be asked to sign a statement agreeing to the use of their personal data for these purposes.
+The individuals must normally be asked to sign a statement agreeing to the use of their personal data for these purposes.
 Contact the Data Protection team for advice on the wording of such a statement.

 Researchers need to ensure that they only collect personal data that is strictly necessary for the research being undertaken, in line with our guidance on gathering data.
-Unless necessary for the research, details such as names and addresses must not be collected at all.
+Unless necessary for the research, details such as names and addresses and other identifying information, must not be collected at all.

 It is vital that all personal data being used for research is held securely and that access is restricted to the staff or students engaged in the research.